turingschool/curriculum/source/topics/cli.markdown

 ### File Extensions

 It's common to make the file extension reflect which programming language a file is written in.
 For ruby, the commonly accepted extension is `.rb`.
 Changing the file extension doesn't change the type of the file, it's still just plain text.

 Rename the Ruby file to `hello.rb`:

 {% terminal %}
-$ mv bin/hello_ruby.txt bin/hello.rb
+$ mv hello_ruby.txt hello.rb
 {% endterminal %}

+_You can check that your change was successful by typing `ls` in the terminal to see all the files your directory.
+We will explain this command more in a little while!_

 Now, to run the ruby file you would say:

 {% terminal %}
-$ ruby bin/hello.rb
+$ ruby hello.rb
 {% endterminal %}

 The commonly accepted extension for Bash is `sh`.